 f.
 Notice of Hearing.
-The notice to appellant shall be substantially in the following form, but may include other information: "You are hereby notified that a hearing will be held before (name of hearing examiner) at on the day of, 20 at the hour of, \ensuremath{upon} the notice and order served \ensuremath{upon} you.
+The notice to appellant shall be substantially in the following form, but may include other information: "You are hereby notified that a hearing will be held before (name of hearing examiner) at , 20 at the hour of, upon the notice and order served upon you.
 You may be present at the hearing.
 You may present any relevant evidence and will be given full opportunity to cross-examine all witnesses testifying against you.
 You may request the issuance of subpoenas to compel the attendance of witnesses and the production of books, documents or other things by filing an affidavit therefor with (name of hearing examiner)."